tchangkiat/aws-cdk-stacks/README.md

 ### Setup

-1. Install the pre-requisites if they are not installed yet: Karpenter, AWS Load Balancer Controller, and AWS EBS CSI Driver.
+1. Install the pre-requisites if they are not installed yet.

 ```bash
 ./eks-add-ons.sh -i "karpenter load-balancer-controller ebs-csi-driver"